tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next we have *Maurice* which is the movie that made every gay man in the world fall in love with Hugh Grant and it's really good it's a very it's a very certain type of movie it is um if you've seen any other Merchant if you know what a Merchant Ivory film is you know what the kind of movie I'm talking about it's very slow it's not the most exciting movie in the world but it is really well made and Hugh Grant does a fantastic job in it as a period piece watching a gay story take place pre-1960s it's almost a novelty while watching the movie and so I'm gonna put it in Fierce
+Next we have *Maurice* which is the movie that made every gay man in the world fall in love with Hugh Grant.
+And it's really good!
+It's a very-- it's a very certain *type* of movie.
+It is... if you've seen any other Merchant-- if you know what a Merchant Ivory film is, you know what Mer-- the kind of movie I'm talking about.
+It's very slow, it's not the most exciting movie in the world ,but it is really well made and Hugh Grant does a fantastic job in it.
+As a period piece, watching a gay story take place pre-1960s, it's almost a novelty while watching the movie, and so I'm gonna put it in Fierce.

 </james>
 <from></from>